ScienceComputing/Python_Programming/Data_Structure_Algorithm/Depth_First_Search.md

 - Three methods exist for traversing a binary tree with depth-first search: in-order traversal, pre-order traversal, and post-order traversal.

 ## Depth first search - binary tree
+Expression trees are a kind of binary tree that represent arithmetic expressions.

 ### In-order traversal
 - Traverse the left subtree of the current node, followed by the current node, and finally, the right subtree (left -> current -> right).
 Its complexity is $O(n)$ where n is the number of nodes.
 - In-order traversal is commonly used in binary search trees to obtain the nodes' values in ascending order.